Gibe/Umbraco-Link-Picker/README.md

 ##Usage

-The Link Picker returns the following JSON:
+The Link Picker returns JSON like the following example:

 <pre>
 {